 3. How do I schedule an appointment for my pet?

 To schedule an appointment for a spay, neuter, or dental procedure, please call 757-546-5355 or request an appointment online.
 Surgery appointments are available Tuesday-Friday.
 Vaccinations and microchips are performed at walk-in clinics on varying days.
-Click here for a vaccine clinic calendar.
+Click here for the vaccine clinic calendar.
 Be sure to bring printed copies of your pet’s vaccine history as we are unable to call for it due to the high volume of patients.

 4. What can I expect at my pet’s surgical appointment?